by Rob Tims

 But there’s a downside.

 We also lost an office space, so we put the desk and the family computer in the boy’s room.
 They are, after all, the primary users for both school and play, and there really was nowhere else to put it.
 So after setting it all up and getting both OPEN-DNS and CIRCLE set on our network, I reminded the boys of their guidelines and off we went.
+Well, that’s not entirely true.
+We did take a few more measures for security, such as installing antivirus and locking out access to the Arris router info so that they couldn’t accidentally cause an issue or a security hole.
+After that though they were on their way.

 But the temptation of having the computer in their room proved too strong for the youngest of the two.
 Chess, music, and mindless games were too accessible and quickly took the place of reading and schoolwork.